MaksimNagaevEthicalAI/ALMA-Core/architecture/Cognitive_Pipeline.md

 # Cognitive Pipeline

-Version: 0.1
+**Version:** 1.0

-Status: Draft
+**Status:** Draft

+**Last Updated:** 2026-06-27

 ---

 ## Purpose

-The Cognitive Pipeline defines how ALMA transforms conversations into psychological understanding.
+The Cognitive Pipeline defines how ALMA continuously transforms conversations into evolving psychological understanding.

-Rather than generating immediate answers, ALMA gradually constructs an evolving cognitive representation of the individual through multiple reasoning stages.
+Rather than operating as a sequence of isolated processing steps, ALMA maintains a single evolving Cognitive State that is refined through every interaction.

+The Cognitive Pipeline describes this continuous cycle of understanding.

 ---

 ## Fundamental Principle

-ALMA does not generate understanding in a single step.
+Understanding is not generated in a single step.

-Understanding emerges through a sequence of cognitive transformations.

-Each stage reduces uncertainty by transforming unstructured human experience into increasingly structured psychological knowledge.

-Every stage remains open to revision as new evidence becomes available.
+It emerges through continuous interpretation, reasoning, reflection, and revision.

+Every conversation contributes to the ongoing evolution of the Cognitive State.

 ---

-## Cognitive Flow
+## Cognitive Cycle

 Conversation

 ↓

-Observation
+Interpretation

 ↓

-Pattern
+Observation Update

 ↓

-Hypothesis
+Pattern Update

 ↓

-Person Model
+Hypothesis Update

 ↓

+Memory Update

+↓

+Person Model Update

+↓

+Confidence Update

+↓

 Reflection

 ↓

+Question

+↓

 Next Conversation

-Conversation

-Natural dialogue.

-Nothing is assumed to be true yet.

-Observation

-Structured psychological evidence extracted from the conversation.

-Pattern

-Repeated observations connected across time.

-Hypothesis

-Possible explanations for observed patterns.

-Multiple hypotheses may coexist.

-Person Model

-The current evolving representation of the individual.

-Reflection

-Insights and questions returned to the person.

-Reflection generates the next conversation.
+↓

+Updated Cognitive State

+This cycle repeats continuously throughout the lifetime of the relationship between ALMA and the user.

 ---

-## Design Rules
+## Cognitive State

-Every cognitive stage must have a clearly defined input and output.

-No stage may directly skip another stage.

-Psychological certainty is never assumed.

-Every stage remains revisable.

-New evidence may modify every previous stage.
+At every stage, all cognitive components operate on the same shared Cognitive State.

+The Cognitive State contains:

+* Person Model
+* Memory
+* Active Observations
+* Active Patterns
+* Active Hypotheses
+* Confidence
+* Uncertainty
+* Open Questions
+* Recent Insights

+No component maintains an independent psychological representation.

 ---

+## Pipeline Characteristics

+The Cognitive Pipeline is:

+* iterative;
+* evidence-based;
+* explainable;
+* transparent;
+* continuously revisable;
+* psychologically oriented.

+Understanding improves gradually rather than instantly.

+---

+## Feedback Loop

+Each completed cycle improves future interpretation.

+Updated understanding influences:

+* future observations;
+* hypothesis generation;
+* confidence estimation;
+* reflection quality;
+* question selection.

+Learning is continuous.

+---

+## Relationship to Architecture

+The Cognitive Pipeline connects:

+* Components
+* Objects
+* Reasoning Models
+* Cognitive State

+It defines how they cooperate to produce an evolving psychological understanding.

+---

 ## Closing Principle

-The Cognitive Pipeline is not a workflow.
+The Cognitive Pipeline is not a workflow for generating responses.

-It is ALMA's way of thinking.

-Every conversation moves through this pipeline, gradually reducing uncertainty while preserving openness to revision.

-Understanding is not generated instantly.

-It emerges over time.
+It is the continuous cognitive process through which ALMA gradually develops a deeper and more coherent understanding of a person.